 Customer needs include all of the expectations, demands, and requirements (both specified and unspecified) a buyer has as they seek out a solution.
 In some instances, the customer may not even be fully aware of their own needs, so sellers must interact with each prospect and client with acute awareness of their potential expectations.

-For instance, an organization that sells B2B marketing solutions might gather customer feedback at every stage of their sales process to determine whether or not they’re meeting client expectations.
+For instance, an organization that sells B2B marketing solutions might gather customer feedback at every stage of its sales process to determine whether or not it’s meeting client expectations.
 By digging through relevant social media posts, online reviews, and customer feedback forms and conducting deep user research and more, they uncover two key findings:

-Using this information, the business decides to prioritize product development to improve their software’s usability and to adjust their sales strategy to become more customer-centric and personalized.
+Using this information, the business decides to prioritize product development to improve its software’s usability and to adjust its sales strategy to become more customer-centric and personalized.
 Over time, they're able to better meet their customers’ expectations to build brand loyalty, increase client satisfaction, reduce churn, and boost their profitability.

 While customer needs vary greatly (depending on industry, company size, current environment, objectives, and more), they typically fall into two categories: product needs and service needs.
 There are several different types of needs within those two groups, each of which requires a different solution.